 Air purifiers are basically fans with filters inside.
 Air is sucked in and passed through the filters to capture any particles floating in it.
-Our testers put them in a sealed test room to measure how well they clean the air of dust, smoke and pollen.
+Our experts put them in a sealed test room to measure how well they clean the air of dust, smoke and volatile organic compounds (VOCs).

-We've only been testing air purifiers for a short period now, but our expert testers know what makes a good one.
-Our experts also have 20+ years of experience in heat and cooling products, ranging from pedestal fans, to split system air conditioners, portable air cons and ceiling fans.
+We've been testing air purifiers for a few years now, and our expert testers know what makes a good one.
+They also have more than 20 years' experience in heating and cooling products, ranging from pedestal fans to split system air conditioners, portable air cons and ceiling fans.

 With so many to choose from, what makes us choose one air purifier to test over another?
-As with most of our product testing, our aim is to test the most popular brands and types on the market, and what you are most likely to see in the shops.
+As with most of our product testing, our aim is to test the most popular brands and types on the market, and what you're most likely to see in shops.

 - We survey manufacturers to find out about their range of products.

 - We check for any member requests to test specific air purifiers.

 From this information we put together a final list that goes to our buyers.
 They then head to the retailers (online or in person) and purchase each product, just as a regular consumer would.
 We do this so we can be sure the products are the same as any consumer would find them and not 'tweaked' for better performance.

 Sometimes there is limited available stock for particular products due to unusual conditions and this has sometimes been the case with air purifiers due to high demand in times of bushfire smoke and the COVID-19 pandemic.
 This means we can only include the models we're able to actually purchase at the time of testing.